jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Leaving the Spectacle of the Industrial Age Story

 We're already technically in the Internet Age.
 A quite glance at your smartphone shows that.
 Our society is in trouble because we're stuck inside the outdated Right/Left, mass-production, philosophy of the Industrial Age.
-Antagonists live inside a art story of self-importance.
-Main Street lives inside a spectacle story to keep us distracted extras.
-See through this is quite a bit harder then the dark majic of DVDs, and enclyclopedias.
-But we have to.
-Only when we do, will we be player gods enjoying the era of mass-collaboration.
+Antagonists don't care, because they're happy inside their stories of self-importance.
+Main Street doesn't notice because they live inside a spectacle story.

-It's really hard to live inside art and spectacle and see through it.
-We have to see the leaders as self-obsessed, and the people as distracted drones.
-The belief that the Super Bowl is a national holiday, the glamour of luxurious cars you don't need, the self-gratification of a title like "executive vice president", is our current way of life.
-The best example seeing through all this bullshit is the movie The Matrix.
+Spectacle runs on dark majic.
+It's really hard to see through.
+Today people have to question if the Super Bowl should be a national holiday, if the glamour of luxurious cars is still a good thing, if a title like "executive vice president" is real or pompeous.
+Everything in our way of life is opened to be questioned.
+The best example seeing through society the movie The Matrix.

 The Matrix shows a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990's reality called the Matrix.
 The dream world is created by machines to distract humans while using their bodies as an energy source.
 The story's hero is Neo.
-A regular person who keeps wondering "what is the Matrix?".
+A regular person who asks "what is the Matrix?".
 His willingness to question reality, eventually gets him recruited by the few untapped humans rebel against the machines.

 <div style='position:relative; padding-bottom:calc(41.60% + 44px)'><iframe src='https://gfycat.com/ifr/ImpossibleOpenHoverfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/matrix-gifs">from Matrix GIFs</a> <a href="https://gfycat.com/impossibleopenhoverfly-the-matrix-laurence-fishburne-carrie-anne-moss">via Gfycat</a></p>

 The rebel Morpheus teachs Neo what the Matrix is.
 A world of dark majic, to distract the masses from their slavery.
 Neo at first freaks out.
 How can the entire world be fake?
-Soon, Neo realizes the truth, and wants the masses to realize the Matrix is fake.
-When they do, they can remove the plug, and re-learn the joy of being player gods in control of their own lives.
-And that's why the machines antagonist, Agent Smith, chases Neo.
-Agent Smith wants to keep people extras, who keep watching the Matrix and feeding it with power.
+Soon, Neo realizes the truth, and wants the masses to realize it as well.
+He believes when they do, they can remove the plug, and re-learn the joy of being player gods in control of their own lives.
+The machines antagonist, Agent Smith, chases Neo.
+This Sith Lord wants to keep people extras, who keep watching the Matrix and feeding it with power.

 Agent Smith can control much of the Matrix, but not all of it.
 Enforcing the rules of the ruling philosophy of slavery, makes "the agents" bound to its rules too.
 Neo has a new ruling philosophy of freedom.
-Thus, he isn't bound by the Matrix's rulebook, a freedom he wants to use to liberate others.
+Thus, he isn't bound by the Matrix's rulebook, a freedom he uses to liberate his oppressed humans.

 Neo is a lesson in majic.
-Because he's not tricked by the Matrix simulation, he can learn any skill he wants.
+Because he's not tricked by the Matrix, he can learn any skill he wants.
 Neo majically jumps higher, fights better, shoots straighter, and soon dodges bullets.
 The machines, unable to match his skills, fight back with more dark majic.

 They get one of the freed humans to turn on Neo and his supporters.
-Not with the allure of power, but with the lure of going back into the comfortable Matrix.
+Not with the allure of power, but with the lure of going back into the comfortable fake world.
 The familiar spectacle of Rolling Stone concerts, television sitcoms, and V8 engines is all this modern Judas wants.
 The traitor knows its fake, but will accept it because "ignorance is bliss."

 The traitor losses.
 Neo is too powerful.
 In the final battle with Agent Smith, Neo can not only dodge bullets but he can stop them in mid-air.
-In the end, Neo can see the Matrix's computer code, it's rulebook, and can thus rewrite the rules as he wants.
-Neo soon kills the agents.
-As an an powerful protagonists, he calls the machines leaders, and tells the antagonists:
+Even better, Neo can see the Matrix's computer code, it's rulebook, and can thus rewrite the rules as he wants.
+Neo soon kills Agent Smith.
+At the end of the story, Neo calls the machines leaders, and tells the antagonists:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries A world where anything is possible.
 Where we go from there, is a choice I leave to you.

-And thus, Neo works to show the people the Matrix is dark majic show.
-A lesson that liberates them.
-Just as Rousseau did for us.
+Neo shows the people the Matrix is a lie.
+A dark majic show to distract the people from the true political power, which is to be player gods weldingh the tools of protagonists, to live happier lives on the frontline.
+The Matrix is a lesson in liberation.
+Just as Rousseau was.

 <div style='position:relative; padding-bottom:calc(41.67% + 44px)'><iframe src='https://gfycat.com/ifr/OblongGrimyHalibut' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/fight-gifs">from Fight GIFs</a> <a href="https://gfycat.com/oblonggrimyhalibut-the-Matrix">via Gfycat</a></p>

-_Neo learned so much, he sees through the rulebook and so can easily defeat Agent Smith.
-Another version of Darth Blockbuster._
+_Neo learned so much, he sees through the rulebook and so can easily defeat Agent Smith._

 ## Lessons From The Matrix